ME3-HECM/final-project-individual-levin-meinke/README.md

 The algorithm and calibration settings are calculated using this [sheet](https://docs.google.com/spreadsheets/d/1r5Uu7KOo9ffYu27pvs4kMVMAYCxUALJtELAcMSgJ3Ts/edit?usp=sharing):

 There is an exception: if a luminosity of 85 can not be reached, the wall is black and the buggy knows it is lost and returns to starts.

+##Navigation Logic

+Once the color has been determined, the buggy executes the instruction said.
+Each color has a corresponding action code (0-7) which correlates to a set of movement instruction in the main code.
+Once the navigation instruction is done, a timer starts and times the amount of time until the next wall is detected.
+Each of the times and actions is logged so we can retrace later.
+When white is detected, the buggy turns around and then main loop is broken.
+We then remove a calibrated value from each time to account for reversal after reading a color.
+A seperate statement removes another preset time from yellow and pink, since they reverse one square.

+The retrace loop then does through the recorded times and actions and does them in reverse.

+## Improvements

+The main weakness of the buggy is the imprecise movements.
+This stems from a build up of errors across sll of the turns.
+The best way to improve this would be to implement a system to impact the cards after reading the color and straighten out the buggy.
+Then also impact them backwards when retracing.
+Additionally the subtracted times could be better calibrated.
+Finally an additional function to adjust the movements based on battery level could be implements, the battery level can be read using the ADC.c script.